wardbradt/go-ethereum/MEV_spec_v0_2.md

 A discernible `unit of work` that is a part of a bigger `unit of work`.
 A `transaction` is a `subunit` of a `bundle` or a `block`.
 A `bundle` is a `subunit` of a `block`.

 #### `Total gas used`
-A sum of gas units used by each transaction from the `unit of work`.
+The sum of gas units used by each transaction from the `unit of work`.

 #### `Average gas price`
 For a transaction it is equivalent to the transaction gas price and for other `units of work` it is a sum of (`average gas price` * `total gas used`) of all `subunits` divided by the `total gas used` by the unit.

 #### `Direct coinbase payment`
-A value of a transaction with a recipient set to be the same as the `coinbase` address.
+The value of a transaction with a recipient set to be the same as the `coinbase` address.

 #### `Contract coinbase payment`
 A payment from a smart contract to the `coinbase` address.